MicrosoftDocs/azure-devops-yaml-schema/task-reference/copy-publish-build-artifacts-v1.md

 **`TargetPath`** - **Path**<br>
 `string`.
 Optional.
 Use when `ArtifactType = FilePath`.
 Default value: `\\my\share\$(Build.DefinitionName)\$(Build.BuildNumber)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The UNC file path location where the task will copy the artifact to.
+The UNC file path location where the artifact is copied.
 It must be accessible from the build agent.
 <!-- :::editable-content-end::: -->
 <br>